angellips/angellips.github.io/submissions.md

   * Payment of digital sales will occur during/throughout the month of August, each year.
   * Physical pricing will vary at the discretion of Angel Lips; if the consumer side price does not net profit for Angel Lips, the difference between that loss and the consumer side price, plus an additional 50%, will be paid to the Artist by Angel Lips. <br/><br/>

-* For example: presume the physical unit cost is $4, and Angel Lips sells it for $2 to the customer.
+* Example: presume the physical unit cost is $4, and Angel Lips sells it for $2 to the customer.
 You will receive $3.
 The higher the loss we sell for, the more money goes to the Artist.
   * In other words, if we do a "fire sale" or heavily discount the physical release for some reason, it will only be unprofitable for Angel Lips, not the Artist.<br/>
   * The variables in the above example will be communicated to you prior to release. <br/><br/>